conestack/yafowil.documentation/docs-source/architecture.rst

 Only at creation time of a widget you need to use its dict-like api.
 This is the case if you create compounds of widgets, i.e. a form or a fieldset.

-To set the property of a specific blueprint of the widget, you can prefix it with it's name.
+To address a property specific to a blueprint of the widget, you can prefix it with it's name.
 E.g. 'label.title' instead of just writing 'title'.

 Runtime Data